Accelerating Sampling-Based Control via Learned Linear Koopman Dynamics: Introduction

 \section{Introduction}

-The control of complex robotic systems with nonlinear and high-dimensional dynamics remains a fundamental challenge in robotics, particularly for tasks that demand rapid responses, aggressive maneuvers, and real-time decision-making.
-Model predictive control (MPC) provides a systematic framework for handling state and input constraints while optimizing performance over a receding horizon \cite{grune2016nonlinear, rawlings2020model}.
-However, when applied to highly nonlinear systems operating at high control frequencies, MPC often incurs significant computational overhead due to repeated online optimization and nonlinear dynamics propagation.
-This computational burden can limit its practicality in real-time robotic applications.

-To improve scalability in highly nonlinear dynamics settings, model predictive path integral (MPPI) control has emerged as a powerful information-theoretic approach to stochastic optimal control \cite{williams2016aggressive}.
-Instead of solving a deterministic optimization problem at each step, MPPI performs Monte Carlo trajectory sampling to approximate the optimal control update, naturally accommodating nonlinear dynamics and nonconvex cost functions.
-Its sampling-based structure is well-suited for parallel computation and has enabled successful applications in aggressive autonomous driving, aerial robotics, and legged locomotion \cite{williams2016aggressive,minavrik2024model,alvarez2025real}.
+The control of robotic systems with nonlinear, high-dimensional dynamics remains challenging, particularly for rapid maneuvers and real-time operation.
+Although model predictive control (MPC) can explicitly handle state and input constraints while optimizing performance over a receding horizon \cite{grune2016nonlinear, rawlings2020model}, its use at high control frequencies is often limited by repeated online optimization, nonlinear dynamics propagation, and occasional infeasibility.
+These computational demands can limit real-time robotic deployment.
+To improve scalability for highly nonlinear systems, model predictive path integral (MPPI) control approximates optimal control updates through Monte Carlo trajectory sampling rather than deterministic online optimization \cite{williams2016aggressive}.
+This sampling-based formulation accommodates nonlinear dynamics and nonconvex costs, supports parallel computation, and has been successfully applied to autonomous driving \cite{williams2016aggressive}, aerial robotics \cite{minavrik2024model}, and legged locomotion \cite{alvarez2025real}.

-Despite these advantages, a fundamental limitation of MPPI is its reliance on repeatedly propagating nonlinear system dynamics during trajectory sampling.
-For systems with computationally expensive models or constrained onboard resources, this repeated forward simulation can significantly limit the achievable control frequency and hinder scalability.
-To alleviate this bottleneck, recent work has explored the use of data-driven dynamics models as surrogates for exact nonlinear dynamics within MPC frameworks.
-Deep neural network (DNN) models \cite{williams2017information}, in particular, provide strong expressive capability for approximating complex dynamics.
-However, their repeated forward evaluation within sampling-based controllers can still impose considerable computational cost, especially when the learned models are highly nonlinear.